howardginsburg/AzureArcTraining/README.md

 ## 11. Onboard Kubernetes as an Arc Kubernetes resource

-1. Ensure Docker for Desktop is intsalled on your machine[ Windows or Linux Machines - Recap:Docker Day ].
+1. Ensure Docker for Desktop is installed on your machine[ Windows or Linux Machines - Recap:Docker Day ].
 2. Enable Kubernetes cluster Docker for Desktop [kubeconfig created and pointing to a cluster].
 3. Make sure Azure CLI & extensions are installed on your machine [ az extension add --name connectedk8s].
 4. Login to Azure & set your subscription( az login, az account set -s 'your subscription').